-All RGD candidates present their 6 portfolio pieces virtually to three Members of RGD's Portfolio Evaluation Committee.
+All RGD candidates present their 6 portfolio pieces virtually to three of RGD's Certification Portfolio Evaluators.
+Certified RGDs are invited to apply to become Evaluators here.

 Early on, Wendy juggled running a graphic design business with teaching at George Brown College and York University, but now focuses on her firm Gravity Inc. Wendy loves building strong and effective communications, either as a brand steward for Gravity's many loyal clients or as a fresh set of eyes for the new clients who come calling.
 She emphasizes client contact, as well as the delivery of design and strategy that invites audiences to engage, learn and take action.